masonry_core: introduce VisualLayerPlan and scene-layer paint splits (#1746)

 Masonry is a foundational crate for building natively compiled GUIs in Rust.
 It provides a retained widget tree and runs event handling and update passes on it.

-Xilem a high-level reactive framework inspired by React, SwiftUI and Elm.
+Xilem is a high-level reactive framework inspired by React, SwiftUI and Elm.
 It lets users create a lightweight view tree, and changes the rendered app based on changes to the tree.
 It has a web backend and a Masonry backend.

 masonry/andxilem/are the respective entry points of these projects for new users.
 SeeARCHITECTURE.mdfor details about the repository structure.Xilem and Masonry are built on top of: